-Gingerbread cookies are a favorite Christmas cookie recipe and this gingerbread cookie recipe will become a favorite with a few special additions.
+Gingerbread Cookies Recipe – Gingerbread cookies are a favorite Christmas cookie recipe and this gingerbread cookie recipe will become a favorite with a few special ingredients!

 Gingerbread cookies were not my favorite cookies growing up.
 To be completely honest, I never really cared for them until about five years or so ago when I decided that I was going to create a gingerbread cookie that I absolutely loved.